Co-locate resource for improved latency

 - If you are scripting your deployment using PowerShell, CLI or the SDK, you may get an allocation error

 OverconstrainedAllocationRequest.
 In this case, you should stop/deallocate all the existing VMs, and change the sequence in the deployment script to begin with the VM SKU/sizes that failed.

 - When reusing an existing placement group from which VMs were deleted, wait for the deletion to fully complete before adding VMs to it.

 - If latency is your first priority, put VMs in a proximity placement group and the entire solution in an availability zone.
 But, if resiliency is your top priority, spread your instances across multiple availability zones (a single proximity placement group cannot span zones).

-Deploy a VM to a proximity placement group using the Azure CLI.
+Deploy a VM to a proximity placement group using Azure PowerShell.

 Learn how to test network latency.

 Learn how to use proximity placement groups with SAP applications.